geraldb/talks/javascript2019.md

 CSS for styling and layout programming

 and so on.

+## CSS Trivia Quiz - Vertical Align / Center - Mission Impossible?

+Q: How to vertical align / center the content in a box?

+- [ A ] Use a block turned into a (bitmap pixel-perfect) image
+- [ B ] Use JavaScript
+- [ C ] Use the "new" flexbox layout
+- [ ? ] Other, Please Tell

 ## One Language to Rule Them All?! - Bits & Bytes Rule